Rev. Samuel Rose Ely

 7th Minister of the East Hampton Church 1836-1845

 Rev. Ely came to East Hampton as a supply preacher and was subsequently installed in 1836.
 Possibly he heard about the position in East Hampton from his wife’s family.
 His wife Mary, had a sister Eliza Van Gelder who was married to a prominent Judge on the East End of Long Island, Abraham Topping Rose of Bridgehampton, NY.
-Rev. Ely and his wife welcomed their second son, Samuel R. Ely, Jr. born in in East Hampton.
+Rev. Ely and his wife welcomed their second son, Samuel R. Ely, Jr. who was born in East Hampton.
 Rev. Ely and his family would remain here for a period of ten years until 1845.
 He presided over a reported 420 member congregation.
 Main Street, East Hampton at the time, was described as wide and beautiful and full of “intolerable flocks of geese that have free rein to ramble as they please”.
 His position in East Hampton concluded with a decline in his health.
 His physician recommend a change of climate and discontinuing his profession.
 Rev. Ely’s diagnosis is unknown.
 Possibly, he had heart trouble.
 His obituary mentioned the “return” of dropsy two years before his death, an old fashion term meaning fluid retention due to heart failure.
 He preached his final sermon in East Hampton on October 25, 1845.
 S. H. Miller writing in a remembrance of East Hampton, grew up with Rev. Ely’s sons, and said Rev. Ely’s “abounding sympathy caused him to be much beloved”.
 Rev. Ely’s term in East Hampton was described as “highly satisfactory”, the newspapers reporting he left “followed by the prayers and the well wishes of a grateful and affectionate people”.

 Rev. Ely was present for several historic events in the church.
-In August 27, 1843, Rev. Ely occupied the pulpit with Rev.Lyman Beecher and his two sons, Rev. Dr. William Beecher and Rev. Dr. Edward Beecher.
+In August 27, 1843, Rev. Ely occupied the pulpit with Rev.Lyman Beecher and his two sons, Rev. Dr. William Beecher and Rev. Dr. Edward Beecher returned to preach one Sunday in East Hampton.
 Rev Beecher Sr, who preached at East Hampton from 1798 to 1811 returned with his sons for a visit to their old homestead.
 The church was packed to capacity.
 The Brooklyn Daily Mail reporting the townspeople were eager to hear the “eloquence of these eminent divines.”
 Within days of Rev. Ely’s farewell service, on November 5, 1845, he participated in the ordination and installation of the next pastor of the First Presbyterian Church of East Hampton, Rev. Alexander B. Bullions.
 Rev. Ely returned to East Hampton, in September 1861 and participated in the farewell service of Rev. Stephen Mershon, reading scripture and giving an “impressive” prayer.
 The new 1861 church was nearing completion.
 The days of the 1717 church were coming to an end, Mershon’s service was held in the historic 1717 church, where Rev. Ely had also preached.

 While Rev. Ely may have left East Hampton, he was not forgotten.
 East Hampton resident Cornelia Huntting, under the pen name Martha Wickham, wrote a novel titled Sea Spray, in 1852, basing the characters on actual East Hampton townspeople.
 The character “Mr. Alden” portrayed Rev. Samuel Ely.
 Sea Spray was published in 1857.
 A newspaper described his character in the book as a “kind, friendly, charitable clergyman on a village by the shore of the sea where not unfrequent shipwrecks call for his hospitable and sometimes for his professional ministrations.”
+Cornelia Huntting wrote, “Mr. Ely was never so happy as when conferring a favor or a civility upon others.”

 For several years, c.
 1855, Rev. Ely served as a Trustee of the Raymond Collegiate Institute in Carmel, NY.
 His brother Addison Ely was a physician in Carmel, NY.